 “PLACENOTES” ~ The Sea Ranch Digital Edition

-Modern-day explorers will find Placenotes, a newly created digital guide to The Sea Ranch, an easy means to access new layers of images and information about landscape and architecture, flora and fauna, culture and history.
+Modern-day explorers will find Placenotes, a newly created digital guide to The Sea Ranch, an easy means to access new layers of images and information about landscape and architecture, flora and fauna, culture, and history.
 Currently available for sale online, Placenotes was created and sold by the Charles Moore Foundation, as a travel guide that seeks to lead people to places that truly matter.
 It aspires to guide you, not to the everyday mundane, but rather to the places that move, inspire, and amuse us, to places that linger in our memories and imagination.
 Wholly and wonderfully digital, the PLACENOTES App is available for all of your mobile devices, both smartphones, and tablets.

 The Sea Ranch Audio Walking Tour

-Hear Donlyn Lyndon Personally Describe Sea Ranch
+Experience Donlyn Lyndon Personally Describe Sea Ranch

-The Sea Ranch Audio Walking Tour is an introduction to the architecture and landscape of The Sea Ranch, noting the ideas and features that have made it world renowned.
+The Sea Ranch Audio Walking Tour is an introduction to the architecture and landscape of The Sea Ranch, noting the ideas and features that have made it world-renowned.
 The audio walking tour allows you to explore and experience The Sea Ranch buildings on your own…walking in the field with a mobile device or at home.
-It visits the area where the first Sea Ranch buildings were built and describe the landscape that surrounded them and how that has changed.
+It visits the area where the first Sea Ranch buildings were built and describes the landscape that surrounded them and how that has changed.
 Written and narrated by Donlyn Lyndon, one of the original architects, this self-guided audio guide explains what was intended in planning The Sea Ranch and in creating these first buildings.
 Lyndon comments, as well, on the evolution of the landscape during the subsequent fifty years.

-Discover Our Distinctive Sense of Place
+Explore Our Distinctive Sense of Place

-It should be noted here that this audio tour guides you along walking trails of the area.
+It should be noted here that this audio tour guides you along the walking trails of the area.
 It is not a house tour and does not include visits to the interiors of homes or condominiums.
 The audio tour is a celebration of the larger landscape and the ways in which architecture and its placement can combine with the landscape to create a very distinctive sense of place.
 However, we recommend you bring the audio tour along with you when you participate in the annual Sea Ranch Architectural Tour and Wine Tasting described next.